Early Treatment in Atlanta, GA

 - Openbites that contribute to tongue thrusting and speech difficulties

 Schedule your first visit with Patel & Womble Orthodontics at either of our convenient locations in McDonough and Norcross to find out if early treatment can benefit your child or teen.
-Easy financing is available through CareCredit® and OrthoFi.
+Easy financing is available through CareCredit®.
 Our Atlanta area office is open on Saturdays!
 Contact Dr. Brian A. Womble or Dr. Ruchir R. Patel today to book a consultation.